-Pursuant to its authority under 3 Del.
-C. Ch.
-10, the Delaware Department of Agriculture sought to amend its regulation regarding Forest Service Erosion and Sedimentation Control to clarify the limitations regarding the use of the Erosion & Sediment Control Permit, eliminate outdated references, and make minor grammatical changes.
-The change to section 2.0 deletes an outdated document number reference to the Delaware Forestry's Best Management Practices Manual.
-The changes to section 3.0 include definitions for clarity and make minor grammatical changes for consistency with other regulations.
-The changes to subsections 5.1, 5.5, and 5.10 expand the notice period required for silvicultural operations and the time period within which the Delaware Forest Service must decide such applications to allow the Delaware Forest Service adequate time to cross check permits with other agencies to make better decisions regarding permit approvals or denial.
-The remaining changes to section 5.0 delete outdated contact information and make minor grammatical changes for clarity and consistency with other regulations.
-The changes to subsections 6.1 and 6.3 clarify the limitations regarding the use of the Erosion & Sediment Control Permit.
-Finally, the change to subsection 7.6 clarifies the time period within which the Forest Administrator may agree to engage in an informal conference with a landowner and operator prior to referring noncompliance with a Special Order to Superior Court.
-Other regulations issued by the Delaware Department of Agriculture relating to Forest Service Erosion and Sedimentation Control are not affected.
+The Delaware Forest Service proposes to amend its Regulations adopted in accordance with Title 3, Chapter 10.
+The purpose of the proposed regulations is to clarify the limitations regarding the use of the Erosion & Sediment Control Permit, eliminate outdated references, and make minor grammatical changes.
+The recommended change to 2.0 deletes an outdated document number reference to the Delaware Forestry's Best Management Practices Manual.
+The recommended changes to 3.0 include definitions for clarity and make minor grammatical changes for consistency with other regulations.
+The recommended changes to 5.1, 5.5, and 5.10 expand the notice period required for silvicultural operations and the time period within which the Delaware Forest Service must decide such applications to allow the Delaware Forest Service adequate time to cross check permits with other agencies to make better decisions regarding permit approvals or denial.
+The remaining recommended changes to 5.0 delete outdated contact information and make minor grammatical changes for clarity and consistency with other regulations.
+The recommended changes to 6.1 and 6.3 clarify the limitations regarding the use of the Erosion & Sediment Control Permit.
+Finally, the recommended change to 7.6 clarifies the time period within which the Forest Administrator may agree to engage in an informal conference with a landowner and operator prior to referring noncompliance with a Special Order to Superior Court.
+Other regulations issued by the Delaware Forest Service are not affected by this proposal.
+The Delaware Forest Service is issuing these proposed regulations in accordance with Title 3 of the Delaware Code.
+This notice is issued pursuant to the requirements of Chapter 101 of Title 29 of the Delaware Code.